martinbudden/BabyCube/BC200/readme.md

 ![Stage_3_assembly](assemblies/Stage_3_assembly.png)

-Add the back face and bolt it to the left and right faces and the base.
+Add the Back_Face and bolt it to the left and right faces and the base.

 ![Stage_3_assembled](assemblies/Stage_3_assembled.png)